somedatapacket/docs.humio.com/content/configuration/jvm-configuration.md

 first run.

-Another way to validate that the IO subsystem is fast is to inspect the output of `iostat -xm 2` while running a query after dropping filesystem buffer cached data as shown above.
+Another way to validate that the IO subsystem is fast is to inspect the output of `iostat -xm 2` while running a query after dropping filesystem page cached data as shown above.
 If the NVMe-drives are close to a 100% utilized, then you will benefit from having memory for page caching.

 ## Helpful Java/JVM Resources